Vedza/NitroSniperGo/README.md

 #### Disclaimer
 This is against TOS and can get your account banned, especially if you run multiple instance at the same time and/or claim too many Nitros in a too short amount of time.
 Use it at your own risks.

-> *If you like my sniper don't forget to put a star on this repo !*
+> *If you like my sniper consider putting a star on this repo !*